rembold-data-engineering-master/HW08/Prob3.md

 # Problem 3
 - List of any other students you worked with:
 - About how long did you work on this problem?
-- ChatGPT conversation link (if used):
+- LLM conversation link (if used):

 ## Part A